 With a whopping 55 libraries and four mobile libraries from Wellsford to Waiheke to Waiuku, paying a visit to one is a great way to spend an afternoon.
-While there are books galore, there’s also magazines, DVD’s, videos, ebooks, and eaudiobooks for your pleasure.
+While there are books galore, there’s also magazines, DVD’s, videos, ebooks, and audiobooks for your pleasure.
 They also regularly host events and talks, so keep an eye on your local library and get involved!

 Visit Cornwall Park

 An inner-city oasis, a visit to Cornwall Park is one of the best free things to do in Auckland.
 Whether you’re wanting a stroll, or to pace things up with a run, there’s plenty of space.
-With large trees and a rich history, it’s a beautiful spot for all to enjoy.
+With large trees and rich history, it’s a beautiful spot for all to enjoy.

 Visit Parry Kauri Park

 Take a day trip to Warkworth, and take a walk through the mighty Parry Kauri Park.
 The highlight of the beautiful native bush is two kauri trees.
 While you’re there, make sure you follow protocol to protect our beloved kauri from kauri dieback disease.
 So good for the soul.

 While your Spotify may be overflowing with a cracking collection of music, nothing beats the sweet, sweet sound of live music.
 On any given night of the week, bands take to the stage of some of Auckland’s best live music venues and bless our ears with their musical prowess.
 Head to one of these venues for a night to remember.